this is an ancient story and perhaps it never really happened the way it’s told… but that’s all right.

 in the deep jungle, there lived a terrible bandit and killer by the name of ratnakar. everyone was scared of him, from animals to birds to the human beings that came through the jungle.

-ratnakar was ruthless, he would waylay defenceless travelers in the forest and steal all their belongings; he’d murder them. he was remorseless and vile.
+ratnakar was ruthless, he would waylay defenceless travellers in the forest and steal all their belongings; he’d murder them. he was remorseless and vile.

 one day, he stopped a sage passing by and got set to rob him. the sage turned out to be narada, who was wise and at times very mischievous too. as ratnakar was about to start his plunder, narada stopped him and asked ratnakar why he did what he did.